 The idea is to keep leads engaged and show them what you have to offer.
 Providing them with middle-of-the-funnel content such as case studies, client testimonials, and e-books is a great way to accomplish this.
 Such content can help position your brand as an authority figure in the industry and build their trust in it, too.

 9. Leverage a CRM

 A customer relationship management (CRM) platform is integral to any user acquisition strategy.
 Ideally, it integrates with marketing automation tools to simplify the lead generation and nurturing process while garnering valuable insights, lead data, and important metrics.

 With a CRM, you can build high-converting landing pages with contact forms, enabling you to capture their contact information seamlessly.

 It arms your sales team with a history of each lead’s interactions with your website and your brand, better preparing them to speak with prospects during each encounter.

 A CRM also makes it easier for you to determine where leads are getting stalled so you can figure out where to add more content to advance prospects through the process.
 It will also tell you which CTAs are working best and what needs to be adjusted.

 10. Measure your results and refine your strategy

 There are many ways to measure your customer acquisition success.
-These include conversion rate, rate of new customer acquisition and calculating your customer acquisition cost (CAC).
-Once you review these metrics, you’ll be better equipped to determine which strategies are working and which ones aren’t necessarily the best fit for your business.
-Be sure to routinely measure results so you stay current with ever-changing market conditions and buyer preferences.
-This will help you see consistent growth while receiving the best possible results for the time, money and resources invested.
+These include conversion rate, rate of new customer acquisition, and customer acquisition cost (CAC).
+Once you review these metrics, you’ll be better equipped to determine which user acquisition strategies are working and which ones aren’t the best fit for your business.